-Nkom must receive the registration documents before the final date for registration [date], 1231 August 2021, 10:00 Norwegian time.
+Nkom must receive the registration documents before the final date for registration [date], 12:00 Norwegian time.

-All registration documents exemptexcept the bank guarantee may be delivered by e-mail to Nkom, but may also be delivered in person or by courier to Nkom.
+All registration documents exempt the bank guarantee may be delivered by e-mail to Nkom, but may also be delivered in person or by courier to Nkom.